icanbwell/fhir-server/export.md

 3. `/Group/:id/$export` - This endpoint will allow data export for resources related to the members of the provided group which are accessible via provided jwt scopes.

-POST request payload will be a Parameter resource, and parameter with name owner is required
+POST request payload will be a Parameter resource
 ```json
 {
     "id": "1",